VRT Reflexology and Movement 1-day Course

 Approved for 14 CPD points by Association of Reflexologists (AoR) with Certificate of Attendance.
 VRT classes are also recognised by the Federation of Holistic Therapists (FHT) for 6 CPD points and other international professional bodies as a professional training qualification.
 Cost £145 – some regional variations depending on organiser.

-It is a new, innovative one day VRT training that takes the traditional VRT mobilisation techniques to new levels of expertise and innovation and much more.
+This class offers an innovative one day VRT training that combines 25 years of traditional Vertical Reflexology Techniques mobilisation techniques with many other innovations from VRT classes to take VRT to new levels of expertise and innovation and much more.
 Other VRT techniques are taught to complement classical reflexology.
-See full syllabus below which includes Sports Injury and Maintenance, Children and babies, a powerful Holistic protocol, Older people and Dementia Techniques.
+See full syllabus below which includes Sports Injury and Maintenance, Children and babies, Older people and Dementia techniques plus a powerful holistic protocol.
 It has a universal application for all ages/conditions from elite sports-persons to palliative care situations incorporating subtle body, limb or foot movement on reclining, seated or standing clients.

 Specific reflexes on the hands or feet are stimulated as the client is directed to subtly move a specific limb or part of their body for a few seconds.
 The profound VRT nail-working techniques will be taught plus the Better Sleep / Relaxation Protocol with reflexology exercises for the hands.

-VRT Courses cost in the region of £95-105 per person, per day depending on location and organiser arrangements.
+VRT Courses cost in the region of £145 per person, per day depending on location and organiser arrangements.
+Book here

 - Vital Reflexology Techniques and Movement: a five minute revitalising booster using a specific set of core VRT reclining and weight-bearing techniques which can be incorporated into your classical sessions.
 Hand and foot reflexology is utilised plus VRT weight-bearing and reclining techniques or for First Aid.